Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field

-As is immediate from Theorem~\ref{thm:3} and the Riemann Mapping Theorem, the conformal transformation rule \eqref{E:1.10a} determines the law of~$Z^D$ from that of~$Z^\D$ for any simply connected domain~$D\in\mathfrak D$.
-The Gibbs-Markov property \eqref{e:1.9a} and the stochastic absolute continuity with respect to the Lebesgue measure permit us to represent non-simply connected domains as restrictions, up to a set of vanishing Lebesgue measure, of simply connected ones.
+As is immediate from Theorem~\ref{thm:3} and the Riemann Mapping Theorem, the conformal transformation rule \eqref{E:1.10a} determines the law of~$Z^D$ from that of~$Z^\D$ for any simply connected domain $D\in\mathfrak D$.
+The Gibbs-Markov property \eqref{e:1.9a}, the factorization over connected components \eqref{e:1.5} and the stochastic absolute continuity with respect to the Lebesgue measure permit us to represent non-simply connected domains as restrictions, up to a set of vanishing Lebesgue measure, of simply connected ones.
+(This is because we assumed that~$\partial D$ has only a finite number of internal components which can then be joined by smooth curves to the outer boundary of~$D$.)
 So, in fact, the law of~$Z^{\D}$ determines the law of~$Z^D$ for all~$D\in\mathfrak D$.